vedrankolac/gravity/README.md

 npm run deploy
 ```

+### How to prepare build for fxhash
+- build
+- add './' in frot of css and js files
+- use only first js file i.e. -> `<script src="./index.js" defer></script>`
+- delete second js file...
+- rename files to index.js and index.css
+- copy paste fxhash code from their example page `https://github.com/fxhash/fxhash-simple-boilerplate/blob/master/index.html`

 ### How to inspect in immersive mode
 - Open Oculus Developer Hub (it automatically runs ADB and you can use it over WiFi)
 - Use Oculus browser to run content (not tested with Firefox Reality)